Reenforcements/PES-Embroidery/LOG.md

+# 11/17

+These documentation pages I found have contradictory information XD.
+I'm just going to do my best and hope it works and doesn't end up breaking my machine somehow.

+I think I need a stitch visualizer like how Simplify3D lets you scrub through GCode.
+Working with this proprietary format is tough because documentation is just how much people have reverse engineered.
+If I make a visualizer, I can understand for myself how each stitch works.
+I think I can use pyglet to accomplish this easily.
+Either that or I'm going to delve into source code of software that interprets stitches (like the Python package that can generate PNGs from PES files.)

+Well, I was doing the code for two's complement incorrectly.
+I fixed some things and now I at least can see the shape of Tux's foot in the renderer.
+Progress!

 # 11/16

 I haven't had the chance to work on this in a while.
 That's ok, this weekend is partially dedicated to coding this project (among other things.)